bpfefferle/bearded-dragon-owners/_posts/2021-11-05-why-cohabitation-is-bad.md

 ## #2) Mental Stress

 It is important to mention that fighting does not always occur.
-Although, fighting is not the only concern with cohabitation.
+Actually, fighting is not the only concern with cohabitation.
 To elaborate, if one Bearded Dragon sees another Bearded Dragon, then either reptile may become stressed out.
 Of course, stress itself will cause your Bearded Dragon to not behave normally.
 For example, your